Associate Degree Nursing (RN)

 - Licensed Vocational Nurses seeking to advance their training to Associate Degree of Science and their licensure to Registered Nursing.

-- Ancillary licensed/trained Applicants – This category includes Licensed Psychiatric Technicians, Armed Services Medical Personnel.
+- Ancillary licensed/trained applicants – this category includes, arrmed forces Services Medical Personnel.

 Licensed Vocational Nurses are eligible for advanced placement in the ADN program based on completion of a Vocational Nursing Program, proof of a valid active Licensed Vocational Nurse license and successful completion of the Challenge Procedure.
 LVN applicants who seek advanced placement must have a current, valid LVN license.

 LVNs have the option to apply to the ADN program during established ADN program application filing periods.
 Qualified applicants will be placed on the ADN Wait List as described in the Wait List Application Filing Periods.
 When invited into and registered in the1st semester of the ADN program, these students may challenge the courses through the established Course Challenge procedure.

 Transfer applicants – from another ADN or BSN nursing program

 Transfer credit will be given for all general education courses and prerequisites demonstrated to be equivalent to those required in the Associate of Science Degree curriculum.
 Transfer credit for non-nursing courses is granted by the Office of Admissions and the Matriculation Information Office based on equivalent evaluation of official transcripts from a regionally accredited college.
 Students must meet the Shasta College graduation residence requirement as stated in the Shasta College Catalog.